seancfoley/IPAddress/README.md

 **[Latest Version v4.0.0](https://github.com/seancfoley/IPAddress/releases/tag/v4.0.0)** features new prefix length handling.
 The default prefix behaviour has changed (IPv4 network/IPv6 anycast/zero-host addresses are considered subnets, other prefixed addresses are not), although there exists the option to preserve the version 3 behaviour (all prefixed addresses are subnets), and there exists a third option (subnets are 'explicit' only).
 Some additional changes to networks, a new intersect method, refactoring of the runtime exceptions, new conversions to/from BigInteger, various other minor changes.

-Mpst of the APIs has not changed.
-The prefix length behaviour is not backwards compatible but the old behaviour is still supported, see the docs section on prefix length handling to switch back.
+Most of the API has not changed.
+The prefix length behaviour is not backwards compatible but the old behaviour is still supported, see the docs section on prefix length handling to switch to the old behaviour.
 A few minor changes are not backwards compatible: the runtime exceptions have changed, a few methods here and there have been relocated or changed names.
 See the release_notes.txt for details.
 For changes not backwards compatible, migration is straightforward.